Ericanshimir/alu-shell/basics/README.md

-display the contents list of your current directory Task 1.What's in there?
+script that changes the working directory to the user’s home directory Task 2.There is no place like home